VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

      Whether to disable automatic appending of '/api/v1/write' path to the configured -remoteWrite.url.
   -remoteWrite.flushInterval duration
-     Defines interval of flushes to remote write endpoint (default 5s) -remoteWrite.maxBatchSize int
+     Defines interval of flushes to remote write endpoint (default 5s) -remoteWrite.headers string
+     Optional HTTP headers to send with each request to the corresponding -remoteWrite.url.
+For example, -remoteWrite.headers='My-Auth:foobar' would send 'My-Auth: foobar' HTTP header with every request to the corresponding -remoteWrite.url.
+Multiple headers must be delimited by '^^': -remoteWrite.headers='header1:value1^^header2:value2'
+  -remoteWrite.maxBatchSize int
      Defines defines max number of timeseries to be flushed at once (default 1000) -remoteWrite.maxQueueSize int